nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 <div markdown="block" class="alert alert-info">:information_source: CCACommander will not store 2 of the same commands if they were entered twice in a row.
 Likewise, "commands" containing exclusively of blank spaces will not be stored as well.

-Upon entering the <kbd>⌫ Backspace</kbd> or the <kbd>↵ Enter</kbd> key, users will have to re-navigate from the most recent command as it was treated as an edit or entry of command.
+Upon entering the <kbd>⌫ Backspace</kbd> or the <kbd>↵ Enter</kbd> key, users will have to re-navigate from the most recent command as it will be treated as an edit or entry of command.
 </div>

 --------------------------------------------------------------------------------------------------------------------